 Try a Faster Lens

 Another way to avoid blurry photos is to shoot with a faster lens.
 Fast means it can take photos with a faster shutter speed in lower light.
-This is because a faster lens let you shoot at wider apertures and that means you have more light coming in to the sensor.
+This is because a faster lens lets you shoot at wider apertures and that means you have more light coming into the sensor.
 Let’s look at an example.

 I shot this image below with my “Nifty Fifty” 50mm prime lens set at f/1.8 ISO 400.
 The shutter speed was 1/320.
 And the flowers look sharp.
 You’ll note with the wider aperture the depth of field is pretty shallow. ( If I want a wider depth of field I will need to choose a smaller aperture—bigger f-number—and increase the ISO quite a bit.)

 Now with this image below, I used an 18-50mm kit lens.
 At 50mm the widest aperture I can get is only f/5.6.
 So less light can come into the lens and the camera had to choose a slower shutter speed, only 1/30 sec and it was harder for me to get a really sharp photo.
 You can see this photo isn’t as sharp as the first one.
 You’ll also note the depth of field increased.